JCDeen/LegacyCode/README.md

-# Code for review by SAIC
+# Code for review by Potential Employers

 I have uploaded several source files from different projects I have worked on over the years.
 Even though there are other files present under a given directory, the files mentioned below will probably be of the most interest.